legacy ERP modernization for sustainable growth

 A good example here is Lidl, a German supermarket giant.
 The company scrapped a seven-year-old project to move away from its outdated in-house inventory system.

-The problem lay with Lidl’s record-keeping and the resistance to change it—the company always reported their inventories at their cost, not at selling prices as most companies do.
+The problem lay with Lidl’s record-keeping and the resistance to change it.
 It triggered a cascade of implementation problems to customize the system.
 The company spent a whopping €500 million only to see its project fail.

 Benefits of replacing a legacy ERP system